Deranged (1974 film): Home media

 In 1994, to celebrate its 20th anniversary, producer Tom Karr released the film on VHS through an independent distributor, Moore Video, based out of Virginia.
 Its success led to talks of a sequel with a script by Jason Paul Collum, Tim Ritter attached as a director and original star Roberts Blossom in talks to return.
-Ultimately with a lack of funding, it never materialized.
+Ultimately, with a lack of funding, it never materialized.

 In 2002, Metro-Goldwyn-Mayer released Deranged as part of its "Midnite Movies" collection of double feature DVDs.
 It was released along with the 1980 feature film Motel Hell.
-A second release of the film was also made available in the United States on DVD from Desert Island Classics on March 5, 2014.
+Desert Island Classics also released a DVD in the U.S. on March 5, 2014.

-In 2007, Germany released a 30th Anniversary Collector's Edition.
-Where the U.S. DVD received a cut R-rating, the German version is unrated and uncut, with a brain-scooping scene which is cut from the U.S. version, it is also in 1.85:1 anamorphic widescreen, with both an English and German (dubbed) audio track and optional English and German subtitles.
+In 2007, Germany released an uncut 30th Anniversary Collector's Edition, which includes a brain-scooping scene cut from the U.S. version.
+It is in 1.85:1 anamorphic widescreen, with English and German (dubbed) audio tracks and optional English and German subtitles.

-Deranged was released on Blu-ray format in the United Kingdom via Arrow Films on August 19, 2013, which contains both a Blu-ray and DVD of the film.
+Deranged was released on Blu-ray in the United Kingdom via Arrow Films on August 19, 2013, which also included a DVD of the film.
 The film was released on Blu-ray in the United States on July 7, 2015 by Kino Lorber.
-In early January 2025, Vinegar Syndrome announced they would be releasing the film in 4K UHD Blu-ray later in the month.
+In early January 2025, Vinegar Syndrome announced they would be releasing the film in 4K UHD Blu-ray later that month.